 Radiation Protection Regulations

-Section Regulatory R equirement OPG Response
+Section Regulatory Requirement OPG Response

-Radiation Pro otection Program 1
+Radiation Pr otection Program

-4 part of that pro (a) keep th commin account i. ii. iii. iv. (b) ascerta release e must implement a radiation protection program and must, as ogram, the effective dose and equivalent dose received by and atted to persons as low as reasonably achievable, taking into not social and economic factors, through the implementation of management control over work practices, personnel qualification and training, control of occupational and public exposure to radiation, and planning for unusual situations; and ain the quantity and concentration of any nuclear substance and as a result of the licensed activity by direct measurement as a result of monitoring, or if the time and resources required for direct measurement as a result of monitoring outweigh the usefulness of ascertaining the quantity and concentration using that method, by estimating them.
-OPG has a well-established radiation protection program that complies with all elements of the Radiation Protection Regulations and in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section 7, " Radiation Protection " and applied through OPG program N-PROG-RA-0013, " Radiation Protection ".
+4 Every licensee must implement a radiation protection program and must, as part of that program, (a) keep the effective dose and equivalent dose received by and committed to persons as low as reasonably achievable, taking into account social and economic factors, through the implementation of management control over work practices, personnel qualification and training, control of occupational and public exposure to radiation, and planning for unusual situations; and (b) ascertain the quantity and concentration of any nuclear substance released as a result of the licensed activity by direct measurement as a result of monitoring, or if the time and resources required for direct measurement as a result of monitoring outweigh the usefulness of ascertaining the quantity and concentration using that method, by OPG has a well-established radiation protection program that complies with all elements of the Radiation Protection Regulations and in accordance with provisions/requirements stated in Darlington's Licence Conditions Handbook section 7, "Radiation Protection" and applied through OPG program N- PROG-RA-0013, "Radiation Protection" .
 Information on the radiation protection provisions and considerations during the design and operation of the Co-60 production system are documented in Section 3.7 of Attachment 3 of this submission.
 OPG staff operating the proposed Co-60 system receive training and will have the appropriate radiation protection qualification.